Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Methods

-To adapt fluidic innervation to the human context, we designed a soft, comfortable pad that can easily be placed on the human body while minimally interfering with movement.
-There are 3 major components to the wearable system: the fluidically innervated pad, readout electronics, and attachment to the human body (Fig.~\ref{fig:overview}C).
+We adapted FI to the human context by designing a soft pad ($75 \times 64 \times 14$ \unit{mm}) that can be comfortably placed on the human body while minimally interfering with movement.
+There are 3 major components to the wearable system: the FI pad, readout electronics, and attachment to the human body (Fig.~\ref{fig:overview}C).
 The pad design and readout electronics were adapted from our prior work developing sensorized robots \cite{truby2022fluidic,shang2025forte}.

-Each sensorized pad ($75 \times 64 \times 14$ \unit{mm}) was designed with an internal air channel embedded within the structure to provide pressure sensing information (Fig.~\ref{fig:padDesign}A-B).
-Because we are interested in bulk force metrics as an initial testbed, we designed the pad's internal channel structure to be a series of interconnected channels, forming a single cavity that covers most of the pad area.
-This differs from our prior research where a single structure contained multiple channels, but future pad designs of multiple channels to extract finer resolution surface force distributions are feasible.
+Unlike prior work, where a structure contained multiple internal channels to capture localized surface information \cite{zhang2024embedded}, the pad in our work has only one internal channel.
+This single channel design allows us to get a single pressure measurement that represents an overall bulk interaction force between the human and the pad.
+The channel is designed as a series of interconnected tubes, forming a single cavity that covers most of the pad area (Fig.~\ref{fig:padDesign}A-B).
+We chose a channel diameter of 3.2 \unit{\milli\metre}) for ease of printability (Fig. S1 of \cite{truby2022fluidic}).

-Each pad was fabricated by a resin 3D printer using Silicone 40 (Formlabs).
+Each pad was fabricated by a resin 3D printer using biocompatible Silicone 40 (Formlabs).
 This material was chosen because it is one of the softest commercial resins available, promoting maximum comfort.
-After printing, each channel (3.2 \unit{\milli\metre} in diameter) was flushed with solvent and compressed air to ensure it was empty before sealing all but one end.
+After printing, each channel was flushed with isopropyl alcohol and compressed air to ensure it was empty before sealing all but one end.
 This open end was connected to an off-the-shelf pressure transducer (AllSensors 10 in.
 H$_2$O) to measure the pressure within the channels of the pad (Fig.~\ref{fig:padDesign}C).
 Channel ends were sealed with Sil-poxy and cyanoacrylate glue, while the open channel end was connected to the pressure transducer via silicone tubing with plastic barbs.
 We used differential pressure transducers, but compare the measured pressure to ambient air (i.e., one port disconnected).
 This setup means that if the channels were bent but not compressed, the channel's volume of air would increase and a "negative" pressure would be reported \cite{truby2022fluidic}.
-The pressure transducer voltage was read via I2C by an ESP32, which then communicated via Bluetooth to a computer for data recording (sampled at 50 \unit{\hertz}).
+The pressure transducer voltage was read via I2C by an ESP32, which then communicated via Bluetooth to a computer for data recording (sampled at 50 \unit{\hertz}, well above typical task dynamics \cite{winter2009biomechanics}).